neajul/New-Dependencies/Notes/Unfiltered Notes.md

 - Can be interesting to think about references
   - Internet as a library
   - wayback machine, what does that mean?
+  - references from mokum (rené, women of surinam, the brazilian film?)

-* Where is this thesis written?
+- Where is this thesis written?
-  * space: sweden
+  - space: sweden
-  * software: markdown, git
+  - software: markdown, git

 # Content